 \subsection{Model Formulation}

-In this paper, we propose a joint adaptation framework that learns a low-dimensional representation $\boldsymbol{A} \in \mathbb{R}^{d \times d_f}$ and simultaneously improving the target-domain labels.
-Since the target domain is unlabeled (i.e., $P_t(\boldsymbol{Y}_t | \boldsymbol{X}_t)$ cannot be directly observed), we employ an \gls{em}-like strategy that iteratively updates both the the projection matrix and the target pseudo-labels..
+In this paper, we propose a joint adaptation framework that learns a low-dimensional representation $\boldsymbol{A} \in \mathbb{R}^{d \times d_f}$ and simultaneously improves the target-domain labels.
+Since the target domain is unlabeled (i.e., $P_t(\boldsymbol{Y}_t | \boldsymbol{X}_t)$ cannot be directly observed), we employ an \gls{em}-like strategy that iteratively updates both the projection matrix and the target pseudo-labels.

 A central goal of transfer learning is to reduce distributional divergence between source and target domains.
 In \gls{eeg}-based emotion recognition, session variability, noise, and experimental conditions cause distribution shifts, which degrade the performance of classifiers trained solely on source data.
 To address this, \gls{egda} learns a linear projection matrix $\boldsymbol{A}$ that maps both domains into a shared subspace where their marginal distributions are close.
-This principle can be implemented by the following objective function:
+This objective can be formulated as

 This can be expressed in matrix form as:

 where $\boldsymbol{M}_0$ is \gls{mmd} coefficient matrix:

 Geometrically, this ensures that the Euclidean distance between the source and target domain centers in the latent space is minimized.